 A packaged application can be deployed to the staging environment in Azure to be tested before you move it to the production environment in which the application is accessible on the Internet.
 The staging environment is exactly like the production environment, except that you can only access the staged application with an obfuscated URL that is generated by Azure.
 After you have verified that your application is working correctly, it can be deployed to the production environment by performing a Virtual IP (VIP) swap.

-This task covers how to stage an application by using the Windows Azure PowerShell.
+This task covers how to stage an application by using the Microsoft Azure PowerShell.

 When publishing a service, simply pass the -Slot parameter to the Publish-AzureServiceProject cmdlet.

 Log on to the Azure Management Portal and select Cloud Services.
 After the cloud service is created and the Staging column status has been updated to Running, click on the service name.

 Select the Dashboard, and then select Staging.

 Note the value in the Site URL entry to the right.
 The DNS name is an obfuscated internal ID that Azure generated.